ethereum/consensus-specs/specs/deneb/p2p-interface.md

 - _[REJECT]_ The sidecar's inclusion proof is valid as verified by `verify_blob_sidecar_inclusion_proof(blob_sidecar)`.
 - _[REJECT]_ The sidecar's blob is valid as verified by `verify_blob_kzg_proof(blob_sidecar.blob, blob_sidecar.kzg_commitment, blob_sidecar.kzg_proof)`.
 - _[IGNORE]_ The sidecar is the first sidecar for the tuple `(block_header.slot, block_header.proposer_index, blob_sidecar.index)` with valid header signature, sidecar inclusion proof, and kzg proof.
-*Note:* If client obtains the blob via local execution layer client or any other method before receiving the corresponding sidecar via this topic, it MUST NOT consider the tuple as "seen" (i.e. it MUST participate in the dissemination of the blob_sidecar even if it already obtained the blob)
 - _[REJECT]_ The sidecar is proposed by the expected `proposer_index` for the block's slot in the context of the current shuffling (defined by `block_header.parent_root`/`block_header.slot`).
   If the `proposer_index` cannot immediately be verified against the expected shuffling, the sidecar MAY be queued for later processing while proposers for the block's branch are calculated -- in such a case _do not_ `REJECT`, instead `IGNORE` this message.